How Causal Abstraction Underpins Computational Explanation: Computational Implementation as Causal Abstraction

-Consider the following example, a simplified instance of one given in \cite[\S 2.6]{Geiger2025}.
+Consider the following example, a simplified instance of one from \cite[\S 2.6]{Geiger2025}.
 Suppose we have thirteen real-valued variables, functionally arranged as follows: $\mathcal{F}_{X_i}$ are all constantly $0$ ($i=1,2,3,4$), while $\mathcal{F}_{H_{i,j}}$ and $\mathcal{F}_Y$ are defined by a particular functional form involving matrix multiplication and a non-linear function $\mathsf{ReLU}(n) = \mbox{max}(0,n)$: where the relevant matrices are given as follows:

 Note that in the picture ``negative'' influences on a variable are drawn with a dotted arrow.